ncdev2015/nextjs-portfolio/README.md

 ### 4. Landing Page with Call to Action
 High-conversion marketing page built with performance best practices.

-### 5. Electronic Educational Game (Web Connected)
+### 6. Electronic game for children and young people
-Interactive learning platform with progress tracking and admin dashboard.
+Interactive platform focused on learning mathematics, physics, and computer science.

 ### 6. Educational Whiteboard for STEM
 Interactive whiteboard with graphs, models and simulations for learning math, physics and computer science.